aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions/accessibility_extract_content/_index.md

 ## accessibility_extract_content property

-Permission to copy or extract content (in support of accessibility to disabled users or for other purposes).
+Indicates whether to allow to extract text and graphics (in support of accessibility to users with disabilities or for other purposes).
 ### Definition:
 ```python
 @property